-Please meet our PGC Class of 2018, selected from a global pool of 6,000 participants representing 740 campuses in 49 states and 56 countries.
-Thirteen extraordinary young leaders who excelled throughout the 30-day challenge will join Turning Green in San Francisco from Nov 15-18 to compete for the title of PGC 2018 Champion and the PGC Grand Prize package.
-Finalists were selected based on points accrued, depth and breadth of engagement, number of challenge wins, quality of work, and a final exam and video recap of their PGC journey.
+14 outstanding PGC participants from around the globe were selected to join Turning Green in the San Francisco Bay Area for the PGC Finals this November (3 are remote this year).
+Finalists were chosen based on points accrued, depth and breadth of engagement, number of challenge wins, quality of work, a final exam, and video recap of their PGC journey.